-Always Use HTTPS · Cloudflare SSL docs
+Always Use HTTPS

 - For Always Use HTTPS, switch the toggle to On.

-If you only want specific subdomains redirected to HTTPS, redirect on a URL basis using Cloudflare Page Rules.
+If you only want specific subdomains redirected to HTTPS, redirect on a URL basis using Cloudflare Bulk Redirects .

+For example, you could forward traffic from a specific subdomain to HTTPS.
+You would likely want to include Subpath matching and Preserve path suffix to ensure requests to

 Limitations